-To Excel Tabular data can be exported to MS Excel.
+To MS Excel Tabular data can be exported to MS Excel.
 A new XLS sheet opens and the table is copied to it automatically.
-There may be also the Export All To Excel option, which copies the data table, measurement table, and the graph image into Excel at once.

 To File Tabular data can be exported to an MS Excel sheet (xls) or a text file (tab delimited txt).